Markk-dev/Student-Info-Sis.main/README.md

 - **Responsive Design**: Mobile-friendly interface
 - **Modern UI**: Built with shadcn/ui components and Tailwind CSS

+## Loyalty Feature
+Point Tiers:
+₱25-₱59: 1 point
+₱60-₱99: 2 points
+₱100+: 3 points
+Daily Cap: 3 points maximum
+Your Example is Correct:
+First purchase: ₱60 → 2 points earned (total: 2/3 daily)
+Second purchase: ₱120 → 1 point earned (capped at 3 daily total)
+Would normally give 3 points, but you already have 2 So you only get 1 more point to reach the 3-point daily limit

 ## 🛠️ Tech Stack

 - **Frontend**: React 18 + TypeScript